beccauwu/Project-3/README.md

 ---------------

-Implementation 🏭: When generating both a random invoice number and transaction ID, I have the function check if said number already exists and if it does, continue generating a random number until it is unique.
-The number is then added to a database with its corresponding task.
+Implementation 🏭: When generating both a random invoice number and transaction ID, I have the function check if the generated value already exists.
+If it does, the function generates a new random value until it is unique.
+The number is then added to a database with its corresponding task

 Test 🧪: This is not something that I am able to test as it relies on random numbers, but no duplicate values have been generated so far.